CheickPaul/Finance-Python-Learning-Portfolio/python-for-everybody/module_3_prompt_scripts_patterns/README.md

 - how loops stop when a condition becomes false
 - what an infinite loop is
 - how different code structures can be combined
+- To say “good-bye” to Python in interactive mode, we use quit().

 ## What I learn from this lesson